8 Interesting Facts About India

 India’s diverse terrain is what gives this country its spectacular desert destinations.
 But what an amazing fact that we have the largest salt desert, no?

 The world's largest salt desert, the Rann of Kutch, is located in Gujarat.
-The desert spans over 7,500 square kilometers (2,900 square miles) and is a unique landscape that is unlike any other in the world.
+The desert spans over 7,500 square kilometres (2,900 square miles) and is a unique landscape that is unlike any other in the world.
 The desert is known for its blindingly white salt flats, which stretch as far as the eye can see.
 The Rann of Kutch is also home to several unique species of flora and fauna, including the endangered Indian Wild Ass.
 The desert comes alive during the annual Rann Utsav, a vibrant cultural festival that celebrates the region's art, music, and crafts.
 The Rann of Kutch is a must-visit destination for anyone looking for a truly unforgettable travel experience in India.

 Photo: Shutterstock